pantheon-systems/documentation/source/_docs/shibboleth-sso.md

 <div class="alert alert-info" role="alert">
 <h4 class="info">Note</h4>
 <p markdown="1">[PHP mcrypt](http://php.net/manual/en/book.mcrypt.php){.external} is still used in SimpleSAMLphp 1.14.x, but removed as a dependency in SimpleSAML 1.15.x.
-PHP mcrypt has been depcreated in PHP 7.1, and removed from core PHP 7.2.
+PHP mcrypt has been deprecated in PHP 7.1, and removed from core PHP 7.2.
 Consider using the appropriate lower versions if you encounter issues.
 </p></div>

 <div class="alert alert-export" role="alert">